StockSharp/doc/en/topics/api/connectors/creating_own_connector/trading_operations.md

 # Trading Operations

-When creating your own adapter for working with an exchange, it is necessary to implement methods for performing trading operations, such as registering, replacing, and canceling orders.
-These methods are called when receiving the corresponding messages from the StockSharp core.
+When creating your own adapter for an exchange, implement the methods that perform trading operations: registering, replacing, and canceling orders.
+These methods are called when the adapter receives the corresponding messages from the StockSharp core.

 ## Order Registration